GabrielRF/Zabbix-Telegram-Notification/README.md

 The last alternative is the easiest one.
 There's no need to get a channel id.
 Simply set the `Send to` field on the step [Users](#users) to `@ChannelID`.
 The `@` symbol is ___obligatory___.

+__If this method doesn't work or if you want to get an id from a private channel, please, visit https://github.com/GabrielRF/telegram-id__

 ## More info

 ### Inspiration